Seattle-area home prices drop to lowest point in two years — down $116,000 since last spring

 Home shoppers reported seeing never-been-lived-in townhomes drop $100,000 off their price.
 They were able to convince sellers to pay for thousands of dollars in closing costs and potentially tens of thousands more if an inspection turned up significant problems.
 And they successfully waited until after the traditional “offer review” deadline, typically a week after the home goes on the market, to swoop in with a “lowball” offer if it’s still on the market.

 Matt Holt and his fiancé began looking for a house a year ago when the market was still sizzling, only to find 15-20 offers on every house they put an offer on.
-They went as high as $60,000 over asking price on a house in Renton last year and agreed to waive the contingency that would have allowed them to back out of a deal if an inspection showed the house needed work — but they still didn’t get it.
+They went as high as $60,000 over asking price on a house in Renton last year and agreed to waive the contingency that would have allowed them to back out of a deal if an inspection showed the house needed work — but they still didn’t get a house at the time.

 Then they got back into the market and just closed on another Renton house this week for $10,000 under asking price, with no contingencies waived.